Taylor Heinicke Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Matchup vs. Dallas

-- Heinicke recorded zero passing yards in one matchup against the Cowboys, 242.5 yards fewer than his over/under for Sunday.
+- Heinicke threw for zero passing yards in one matchup against the Cowboys, 247.5 fewer yards his over/under in Sunday's game.

-- Heinicke did not throw a touchdown pass in that matchup against the Cowboys.
+- Heinicke did not throw a touchdown pass in that contest against the Cowboys.

-- The 277.3 passing yards the Cowboys allow per game makes them the NFL's 29th-ranked pass defense this season.
+- The 277.3 yards per game the Cowboys are allowing through the air makes them the NFL's 29th-ranked pass defense.

-- With 17 passing TDs conceded this year, the Cowboys defense is ranked sixth in the NFL.
+- The Cowboys' defense is sixth in the NFL, giving up 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Raiders, Heinicke completed 76.7% of his passes for 196 yards, while tossing two touchdowns with one interception.
+- Heinicke put together a 196-yard performance against the Raiders last week, completing 76.7% of his pass attempts and throwing for two touchdowns with one interception.

-- Over his last three games, Heinicke has collected 625 passing yards (208.3 per game) while going 66-for-87 (75.9% completion percentage) and throwing six touchdowns and two interceptions.
+- Heinicke has put up 625 passing yards (208.3 per game) and has a 75.9% completion percentage this year (66-of-87) over his last three games, while throwing six touchdowns and two interceptions.

-- He also has 42 rushing yards on 13 carries, averaging 14.0 yards per game.
+- He also has 42 rushing yards on 13 carries, averaging 14.0 yards per game on the ground.

 Heinicke's Washington Teammates